 In 1912, Woodrow Wilson defeated incumbent William Taft and a gone-rogue Teddy Roosevelt, and politics certainly were discussed in the wooden chairs on the wrap-around deck of the clubhouse.

-For a $25 green fee, this is a wonderful opportunity to be part of the history of the Wisconsin north woods.
+This is a wonderful opportunity to be part of the history of the Wisconsin north woods.

-Trip Tips: Golfing around Minocqua
+Trip Tips: Golfing around Minocqua, Wisconsin

 For a guide to golf courses in the Hayward area, see Swinging through northern Wisconsin: Hayward.